Tommythebold/Foxhole-MultiBoxing-Guide/README.md

 ## Steam Setup
-1. On your main steam account, <ins>disable steam beta</ins>, so you don't have to update your sandboxes every day.
-Always make sure both Foxhole and steam are up to date.
-Any time Foxhole or Steam updates, you will have to reset your sandboxes - this is easy and will be explained later.

-2. <ins>Switch accounts</ins> and login to your alt account on steam outside of Sandboxie.
+1. Tab into Steam.
+Click on `Username > Change accounts` on the top right of Steam, and login to your alt account.
 Your PC will remember certain steam and Foxhole settings per account, so they will always be correct, even when you delete your sandbox contents for updates.
+(Yes, you need to do this outside of Sandboxed steam).

 Once you are logged into your **_alt account_** on steam,

-1. Disable steam Beta.
+2. Disable steam Beta, if it isn't already.
 - `Steam > Settings > Interface > Client Beta Participation > No Beta Chosen`
 <details>
 <summary>Image</summary>